 About Ornamental Poppy Plants

 Hardy in USDA zones 3 through 9, oriental poppies are herbaceous perennials that bloom in spring and early summer.
-They have bluish-green foliage that is hairy, thistle-like, and sometimes silvery.
-They grow quite tall, up to three feet (one meter), and produce large, papery flowers, typically reddish-orange, but sometimes pink, white, or even bi-colored.
+They have bluish green foliage that is hairy, thistle-like, and sometimes silvery.
+They grow quite tall, up to 3 feet (1 m.), and produce large, papery flowers, typically reddish orange, but sometimes pink, white, or even bi-colored.